-The College will arrange for a formal meeting, chaired by the Domestic Bursar.
-If the Domestic Bursar is conflicted because of direct involvement or for other reasons, the Warden will nominate a Fellow of the College to hear the Grievance, to be held without unreasonable delay after a grievance is received.
+The College will arrange for a formal meeting, chaired by either the Head of Operations or the Head of Estates.
+If that head of department is conflicted because of direct involvement or for other reasons, either the Finance Bursar will hear the grievance, or the Warden will nominate a Fellow of the College to hear the Grievance, to be held without unreasonable delay after a grievance is received.
 Generally, the meeting will be held within 10 working days of receipt of the grievance and at a time convenient to the member of staff.